 Criminological Explanations of Cybercrime

 Module 3 provides an overview of criminological theories that explain the causes of crime.
 It categorizes various theories into major groups, such as biological, psychological, sociological, and contemporary approaches, and outlines the foundational assumptions behind each.
 Understanding these assumptions is essential, as they shape the perspectives on why crime occurs and how society should respond.
 This module also emphasizes the importance of theory in understanding crime causation.
 Theories not only offer explanations but also influence public policy decisions and practices in both the private and public sectors.
 By explaining the link between theory and policy, the chapter highlights how theoretical perspectives can guide law enforcement strategies, crime prevention efforts, and rehabilitation programs.
-In addition, there is a focus on the relationship between criminology and cybercriminology, discussing how both fields share similarities in studying crime while differing in focus areas.
-Criminology traditionally examines crime within physical spaces, whereas cybercriminology focuses on digital and cyber environments.
-In summary, by the end of this chapter, students will gain a comprehensive understanding of the various criminological theories, their applications in policymaking, and the evolving field of cybercriminology.
+In addition, there is a focus on the relationship between criminology and Cybercriminology, discussing how both fields share similarities in studying crime while differing in focus areas.
+Criminology traditionally examines crime within physical spaces, whereas Cybercriminology focuses on digital and cyber environments.
+In summary, by the end of this chapter, students will gain a comprehensive understanding of the various criminological theories, their applications in policymaking, and the evolving field of Cybercriminology.

 Learning Objectives